-As Trump And Netanyahu Meet, Palestinians Watch For Talk Of Two-State Plan
+'I'd Like To See You Hold Back On Settlements,' Trump Tells Netanyahu

 America

-As Trump And Netanyahu Meet, Palestinians Watch For Talk Of Two-State Plan
+'I'd Like To See You Hold Back On Settlements,' Trump Tells Netanyahu

-With differing messages emanating from the Trump administration about its stance on the two-state solution for in the Israeli-Palestinian peace process, all eyes will be on President Trump and Prime Minister Benjamin Netanyahu when they hold a joint news conference at the White House Wednesday.
+With differing messages emanating from the Trump administration about its stance on the two-state solution for in the Israeli-Palestinian peace process, many eyes turned to President Trump and Prime Minister Benjamin Netanyahu for clarity on the issue at their joint news conference at the White House Wednesday.

+"So I'm looking at two-state and one-state — and I like the one that both parties like," Trump said when asked about the subject alongside Netanyahu at the formal news conference around midday Wednesday.

+"I'm very happy with the one that both parties like.
+I can live with either one," Trump continued.
+"I thought for a while the two-state looked like it may be the easier of the two, but honestly if Bibi and if the Palestinians — if Israel and the Palestinians are happy, I'm happy with the one they like the best."

 Last night, remarks by senior White House officials seemed to signal a possible shift in the long-held U.S. view that a two-state solution is integral to peace negotiations, with an official describing the idea as something that should be left up to the two main parties in the talks.